-Anthony turned to look at an unfamiliar man wearing a grey suit and a face that looked as though it had forgotten how to display any emotion other than disappointment.
+Anthony turned to look at an unfamiliar man who wore a grey suit and a face that had forgotten how to display any emotion other than disappointment.

-The man in grey put a firm hand on Anthony’s shoulder as he tried to turn away and held him fast.
+The man in grey put a firm hand on Anthony’s shoulder.

 “We need to talk.”